ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ![Account Dashboard](../images/cloudant_capacity.png)

-To move to a different throughput capacity, select the provisioning you want, then click the `Change Capacity` option button.
+To move to a different throughput capacity, select the provisioning you want, then click the `Update` button.
 You are asked to confirm the change, and reminded that the provisioning change can take up to 24 hours to complete.

 ![Account Dashboard](../images/cloudant_capacity_change.png)